ddevdan/meet-extractor/README.md

 # Google Meet Data Extractor

-Simple attendance and messages extractor for Google Meet
+A simple attendance and messages extractor for Google Meet

 ## **DEV Notes**